hillaliy/homebridge-haa-downloader/README.md

 ## Description

 HAA - [Home Accessory Architect](https://github.com/RavenSystem/esp-homekit-devices/wiki/Home) is a native HomeKit support to any device with an ESP8266 or ESP8285 microcontroller.
 The project is written by José Antonio Jiménez Campos / RavenSystem.
+This plugin create Occupancy sensor that alart when an HAA update is available and a swithch to pull the update files.
+This plugin is for those who use custom update server.

 ## Configuration